runtimerevolution/survey/README.md

 ### Surveys on Rails...

 Survey is a Rails Engine that brings quizzes, surveys and contests into your Rails application.
-Survey models were designed to be flexible enough in order to easly be extended and integrated with your own models.
-Survey Logic was firstly developed as a contest quiz.
+Survey models were designed to be flexible enough in order to be extended and integrated with your own models.
+Survey was initially extracted from a real application that handles contests and quizzes.

 ## Main Features:
  - Surveys can limit the number of attempts for each participant